mj2770/mj2770.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Welcome to my website
 ---

-My name is Inigo Montoya.
+My name is Minxi Jiang.
 I have the following qualities:

-- I rock a great mustache
+- I am a foodie
-- I'm extremely loyal to my family
+- I'm a lab slave

-What else do you need?

 ### My story